-Irish Appetizers to Sate Your St. Patty’s Day Cravings
+Irish Appetizers to Satisfy Your St. Paddy's Day Cravings

-St. Patrick’s Day, Ireland’s annual celebration Ireland’s patron saint, is fast approaching.
-Every year on the 17th of March, the world transforms into a lively eye-catching green planet, adorned with all things green—from four-leaf clovers to clothing, to drinks and desserts.
+St. Patrick's Day, Ireland's annual celebration of Ireland's patron saint, is fast approaching.
+Every year on the 17th of March, the world transforms into a lively eye-catching green landscape, adorned with all things green—from four-leaf clovers to clothing, to drinks and desserts.

-It is only fitting to make Irish appetizers in accordance to the theme of the celebration.
-If you are planning on holding a dinner party to celebrate, here are the most delicious Irish appetizers you must serve.
-Let’s get cooking!
+It is only fitting to make Irish appetizers in accordance with the theme of the celebration.
+If you are planning on hosting a dinner party, here are the most delicious St. Patrick's Day recipes you must serve.
+Let's get cooking!

 1. Cheesy Reuben Appetizer

 This delicious cheesy Reuben appetizer has corned beef and two types of cheese.
 If that isn't enough to make you anticipate all the other dishes to come, then I don't know what is.